shankrsingh/Image-Classifier-Using-TensorFlow/README.md

 2. Create directory tf_files in Docker

-3. Link the directory.
+3. Link the directory to local Filesystem.

-4. run.sh
+4. Run File 'run.sh' on Docker.

 5. Put images of the classes in the classifier folder

-6. retrain.sh
+6. Run File 'retrain.sh'.

 7. Run classifier.py by giving a test image.